Frobenius trace fields of cohomologically rigid local systems: Degree of trace fields

 \section{Degree of trace fields}

-Colloquially, the following lemma says the following: every cohomologically rigid $\Qlbar$-local system on $X$ with fixed $(n,d)$ may be defined over a finite extension $E_{\ell}/\Ql$, and moreover, we may relate these local systems to local systems in characteristic $p$ for any spreading out of $X$.
-This lemma follows follows from the technique of Esnault-Groechenig. \begin{lem} Fix $(X,n,d)$ as in the introduction. \begin{enumerate} \item For any prime number $\ell$, there exists an $\ell$-adic local field $E_{\ell}$, equipped with an embedding $E_{\ell}\xhookrightarrow{} \Qlbar$, such that for any spreading out $\X/S$ of $X$ and for any closed point $s$ of $S$ there is the following natural diagram:
+Colloquially, the following lemma says the following: every cohomologically rigid $\Qlbar$-local system on $X$ with fixed $(n,d,v)$ may be defined over a finite extension $E_{\ell}/\Ql$, and moreover, we may relate these local systems to local systems in characteristic $p$ for any spreading out of $X$.
+This lemma is an easy corollary of the technique of Esnault-Groechenig \cite{egintegral}. \begin{lem} Let $X/\C$ be a smooth variety with good compactification $\bar{X}$ and let $n,d\geq 1$ be integers. \begin{enumerate} \item For any prime number $\ell$, there exists an $\ell$-adic local field $E_{\ell}$, equipped with an embedding $E_{\ell}\xhookrightarrow{} \Qlbar$, and an integer $N_1=N_1(X,n,d)$ such that for any spreading out $(\X,\bar{\X})/S$ of $(X,\bar X)$ and for all primes $p>N_1$ and all closed points $s$ of residue characteristic $p$, there is the following natural diagram:

-where the horizontal arrows are injective and vertical arrows are equalities.
-Moreover, there exists an $N_1=N_1(X,n,d)$ such that for all $p>N_1$ and all closed points $s$ of $S$ whose residue characteristic is $p$, all of the above maps are isomorphisms.